 "Have you ever read Lord of the Rings?" says Yaron Zelekha, asked why he quit as accountant-general of Israel in 2007.

-- How Israel fell for Ruby Rivlin, the philosopher clown
+- How Israel Fell for Ruby Rivlin, Philosopher Clown

 - The Stepfordization of Yair Lapid